mjhea0/thinkful-angular/readme.md

 ## Conclusion

+In process ...

 ### Basic Conclusion

+1. What did we cover
+2. What features did we not cover
+3. What should you have leared
+4. Tie this back to the into

 ### Stretch goals
 1. Loop within the table
 2. Add D3 table
 3. What else can you do with the Bitpay API?
+4. E2E Testing